CudaText-addons/cuda_lint_cppcheck/readme.txt

-This is plugin for SynLint plugin.
+Linter for CudaLint plugin.
-It adds support for C++ lexer.
+Supports C++ lexer.

 You need to get "cppcheck" tool: http://cppcheck.sourceforge.net/

+On Unix: install package "cppcheck".
-Then copy its EXE and DLL files into subfolder "PyTools" of SynWrite install folder.
+On Windows: download "cppcheck", copy its *.exe and *.dll files into some folder in PATH system variable.

+Author: Alexey T.